-The aim of our service is to enable children and young people with additional healthcare needs access to a wider range of respite and short break services through the training of care staff.
+The aim of our service is to enable children and young people with disabilities and additional healthcare needs access to a wider range of respite and short break services through the training of care staff.

 Who is it for?

 We provide nurse training to Birmingham Children’s Trust (BCT) staff and services commission by BCT to provide short breaks for young people with disabilities and additional healthcare needs in a variety of settings within Birmingham.